Complete rebuild of 1990's MTB to 2016 XT spec 1x10

 It's a fantastic first build thread, what you did in a month was superb.

-Newrider you have done exceptionally well in the build and in the thread, all it needs now is a picture of you riding it and your dads jaw on the floor when he sees it Brilliant :cool:
+Newrider you have done exceptionally well in the build and in the thread, all it needs now is a picture of you riding it and your dads jaw on the floor when he sees it Brilliant 8)

 Back